S-Rabe/merseta-demo/README.md

-# merseta-demo
+# Principles of Industry 4.0
-Documentation for the merSeta SLP course.
+Documentation for the merSeta SLP course excercise.